 support.
 This price is not justified and prohibitive !

-celestial objects and the horizon in a realistic way (it can edit the horizon to add
+celestial objects and events in a realistic way.
+You can also edit the horizon to add

-trees and create hills or load a picture) but mainly because this is a huge package including all
+trees and create hills or load a picture.
+It is a huge package including all

-options an advanced amateur astronomer is in right to wait for.
+options that an advanced amateur astronomer is in right to wait for.

 said Sienna this is for serious astronomy... but funny one too.
-It comes
+Starry

-with the complete Hipparcos/Tycho stellar database and its 16 millions stars
+Nigh Pro comes with the complete Hipparcos/Tycho stellar database and its

 objects from the Hubble Guide Star Catalog to magnitude 15 and includes